aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 | --- | ----------- |
 | DeepLearningAMIUbuntu | This is an *optional* advanced parameter whereby you specify a valid Deep Learning AMI for Ubuntu 18.04 available in your AWS region.
 This parameter overrides the AMI version specified in the template. |
 | DesktopAccessCIDR | This parameter specifies the public IP CIDR range from where you need access to your deep learning desktop, e.g. 1.2.3.4/32, or 7.8.0.0/16.
 This parameter is *ignored* if you specify the optional parameter  DesktopSecurityGroupId.|
+| DesktopHasPublicIpAddress | This is a **required** parameter whereby you specify if the desktop has a public internet address.
+Unless you have AWS [VPN](https://aws.amazon.com/vpn/) or [DirectConnect](https://aws.amazon.com/directconnect) access enabled, you must set this parameter to "true".
 | DesktopInstanceType | This is a **required** parameter whereby you select an Amazon EC2 instance type.
 G3, G4, P3 and P4 instance types are GPU enabled.  |
 | DesktopSecurityGroupId | This is an *optional* advanced parameter whereby you specify Amazon EC2 security group for your desktop.
 The specified security group must allow inbound access over ports 22 (SSH) and 8443 (DCV).
 Leave it blank to create a new security group. |
 | DesktopVpcId | This is a **required** parameter whereby you select your Amazon VPC id.|